 Another way in which cruciferous vegetables may help diabetics manage their disease is through alpha-lipoic acid (ALA).
-ALA is a potent antioxidant found in cruciferous veggies that has been shown to lower blood glucose levels.
+ALA is a potent antioxidant found in cruciferous veggies that has been shown to lower blood glucose levels6.
 It can also help prevent and reverse diabetic neuropathy, a common symptom of diabetes.
-In multiple studies, ALA supplementation was found to reduce pain and numbness and improve nerve function in patients with diabetes.
+In multiple studies7, ALA supplementation was found to reduce pain and numbness and improve nerve function in patients with diabetes.

 Cruciferous vegetables and gut health.

 Probiotics and fermented foods are famously gut-friendly (kombucha, anyone?), but did you know your diet plays a key role in gut health, as well?
-Eating a healthy diet—full of cruciferous veggies, of course—can also support the microbiome, a collection of trillions of bacteria that live in our gut.
+Eating a healthy diet—full of cruciferous veggies, of course—can also support the microbiome8, a collection of trillions of bacteria that live in our gut.
 For starters, the "bugs" in our gut feed off of prebiotic fiber, so to keep our gut happy and thriving we have to eat fiber-rich foods like whole grains and vegetables.

 Beyond fiber, cruciferous vegetables offer specific gut-friendly benefits that boost the immune system.
 Research has found that a protein in leafy greens stimulates the production of crucial immune cells called innate lymphoid cells (ILCs) in the gut.
 This is a prime example of how the microbiome, the immune system, and digestive health are intricately connected.
 The ILCs work with the microbiota in our gut to fight off "bad" bacteria in the intestines to ensure a favorable environment of "good" bacteria.
 The ILCs may also prevent food allergies, inflammatory diseases, obesity, and colon cancer.
 So by consuming cruciferous veggies like leafy greens, we can promote a healthy gut and a strong immune system.